 - You’ll be using space more efficiently.

 As with any feature, certain types of sites will benefit from implementing a WooCommerce quick order form more than others.
 This includes stores with lots of similar products, as well as those selling ‘simple’ products that can be understood at a glance (such as clothing and decorative items).
-A WooCommerce quick order one page shop will be handy if your customer base browses your store from mobile devices.
+A WooCommerce quick order the one-page shop will be handy if your customer base browses your store from mobile devices.

 How to choose a WooCommerce quick order form plugin